fabioeloi/time-series-analyzer/docs/development_setup.md

 ```

 This will:
+- Start TimescaleDB (PostgreSQL with TimescaleDB extension) on port 5432
 - Start the Python FastAPI backend on http://localhost:8000
 - Start the React frontend on http://localhost:3000
 - Set up live-reloading for both services